 Real estate sales are comprised of sales proceeds from the sale of certain single-family homes that are treated as inventory.
-All other real estate assets sold are recognized in other (income) expenses.
+All other real estate assets sold are recognized in Gain on disposition of real estate.
 We recognize real estate sales at a point in time.
 Each transaction is treated as a single performance obligation and revenue is recognized when the transaction is completed, when the performance obligation is satisfied.